Wilderness Survival Shelter

 Shelter is also important in the jungle, where you need to get dry and sleep off the ground where snakes and insects roam.
 In certain locations, it will be essential in the protection from dangerous predators.

 The type of shelter that best suits your needs will vary on the environment.
-In a long term living situation, your shelter should be in a secure location with convenient access to your major needs, mainly water, food, and fire wood.
+Is your shelter for windblock or shade?
+Rain proof or heat containment?
+Animal protection or hunting advantage?
+These factors and more will determine what kind of shelter you need, then you must use whatever materials are around you to make that happen.
+In a longterm living situation, your shelter should be in a secure location with convenient access to your major needs, mainly water, food, and fire wood.

 You want your camp to be close to a water source, but if too close, you may be pestered by many insects.
 The noise of running water can hide other sounds like those of a dangerous animal.